 Enjoy!

+The second video does not show the lesson from the beginning, it sort of “starts in the middle”.
+You still may learn a lot from it, though.
+Videos three and four teach you about “Stroke Counts” present in the Chinese Writing system.
 In my opinion, the teacher goes a little too quickly for the complete beginner.
 But all in all he does a great job at explaining the intricacies of Chinese and I am sure you can learn loads from them.
+All the videos in this series have been uploaded by Expert Village, an online library of educational videos teaching you everything under the sun.

 1 – Brush Order: How to write Chinese symbols